vroger11/vroger11.github.io/_posts/2020-06-24-tweaks_to_speedup-DL.markdown

 ---

 Learning a Deep Learning model can take a very long time to learn.
-Indeed, it is not impossible to take a month to fully learn a state-of-the-art model (depending on your hardware available).
+Indeed, it is possible to take a month to learn a state-of-the-art model (depending on your hardware available).
 Lately, I searched how to improve speed time of some Deep Learning algorithms as even 1% improvement can lead a great deal.
 In this post, I will share configurations I made on my systems.
-They are based over Ubuntu (mostly derivatives).
+Ubuntu-based systems (mostly derivatives).
 These configurations save me time and here they are.

 # Mount data disk with noatime option
 This trick is the most important I have found.
 By default, Linux file systems use the atime option.
 It consists in writing the last access time in every read files.
-This induces high IO disk usage when learning on large dataset with many files.
+This induces high IO disk usage when learning on large datasets with many files.
-In my experiments I gain roughly 5% of speed time over a training set of around 30000 audio files of less than 10s.
+In my experiments, I gain roughly 5% of computing time on a training set of around 30000 audio files (with each audio being less than 10s).
-More files will certainly yield to improve this gain.
+More files will yield to improve this gain.
-Keep in mind that having a High-performance data management like hdf5 is a good alternative to this solution (and may yield to greater performances).
+Remenber that having a High-performance data management like hdf5 is a good alternative to this solution (and may yield to greater performances).

 In the next subsections, I will explain how to set the option noatime to a disk to disable the atime behavior.